reimund/Tych-Panel/README.md

 1. Run __package-html__ to build the panel.

-2. Install it by running the installer script in Photoshop: File > Scripts > Browse...
+2. Install using installer script.
+In Photoshop, goto File > Scripts > Browse...

 2. Select the installer.jsx that corresponds to your Photoshop version.